skg-if/ext-tmpl/structure.md

 * The directory `ontology`, which includes all the versions of the OWL ontology developed for implementing the data model.
 In particular, this directory:
   * must contain a directory for each version of the ontology developed, named using the [semantic versioning system](https://semver.org/) of the version of the ontology (e.g., `1.0.0`, `1.1.3`, `2.5.1`, etc.);
   * must contain the directory `current` that contains the last available version of the ontology;
   * all OWL files defining the ontology (despite the version considered) must be named using the acronym of the extension as defined in the related SKG-IF GitHub repository assigned with the extension, without considering the prefix `ext-`, plus a `.` and the format used to linearised the ontology - N-Triples (`.nt`), Turtle (`.ttl`), RDF/XML (`.xml`), JSON-LD (`.json`), and HTML (`.html`).
-For instance, the file name for the ontology defined for implementing the [RA-SKG extension](https://github.com/skg-if/ext-ra-skg) data model in Turtle format is `ra-skg.ttl`.
+For instance, the file name for the ontology defined for implementing the data model of this extension template in Turtle format is `tmpl.ttl`.
 * The directory `shacl` contains all the versions of the SHACL document developed, to track the evolution of the semantic validation document in time.
 This directory:
   * must contain a directory for each version of the SHACL document developed, named using the [semantic versioning system](https://semver.org/) of the version of the context (e.g., `1.0.0`, `1.1.3`, `2.5.1`, etc.);
   * must contain the directory `current` that contains the last available version of the SHACL document;